Easy Homemade Croutons – For That Perfect Crunch!

 Making croutons at home is incredibly easy, but here are a few tips to get that perfect crisp without burning:- Use Day-Old Bread for the Best Texture

 If you have bread that’s just starting to go stale, it’s perfect for croutons!
-Day-old bread has less moisture, so it crisps up beautifully in the oven without becoming too chewy. - Bake at a Low Temperature
+Day-old bread has less moisture, so it crisps up beautifully in the oven without becoming too chewy. - Let Them Cool Completely

 Once baked, cool the croutons on the baking sheet for about 10 minutes.
 This helps them firm up so they stay crunchy when you store them.